|

 Dear Rose

-I wrote this peom in the late 1960's about the coal mining
+I wrote this poem in the late 1960's about the coal mining

-village of ABERFAN in Wales which was burried under a slurry of coal waste from
+village of ABERFAN in Wales which was buried under a slurry of coal waste from

 the tip behind the town.
 I talked to you about it at your demonstration of